In this article:

 To use external services that support the OAuth or OpenID Connect protocol, see the Setting Up Authentication via External Services section.

-NOTE.
-It is available only in the web application.
+Guest login is available only in the web application and is recommended:

 The user opens the guest link.